 Why Cats Yowl at Night

-Excessive vocalizing might be due to any of a variety of factors.
+Excessive vocalizing might be due to a variety of factors.
 If your cat is yowling at night, it might not be cause for immediate concern, but you shouldn’t ignore this behavior either.
 Here are some of the most likely reasons behind yowling.

 - Old Age: Yowling in older cats might be due to Feline Cognitive Dysfunction Syndrome, otherwise known as feline dementia.

 - Boredom: An indoor cat that doesn’t get many opportunities for exercise or play might yowl excessively because they’re bored.

 - Stress: Sudden changes in a cat’s routine — like the addition of a new baby or a recent move — can stress out a cat and cause them to vocalize.

 - Medical Problems: If you can rule out the other causes of your cat’s yowling, then it’s time for a trip to the vet.
 Your vet will need to perform an exam and check your cat's blood pressure — and possibly collect blood and urine for testing — to look for underlying medical conditions, such as: